okyeron/fates/troubleshooting.md

 ### Audio tests

-SSH to the pi to conduct these tests.
+SSH to the pi/fates to conduct these tests.
 Have your audio outputs and inputs connected to speakers/mixer and a sound source.

 A low level test…
 Firstst stop jack, so we can test the DAC directly with ALSA